 Try Block In Java

-By using this keyword we can create a block where we write those statements which may generate some exceptions. a try block is always written with catch block or finally block which handles the exception which occurs during the execution of the program, the syntax of try block looks like below
+Using this keyword, we can create a block to write statements that may generate exceptions. a try block is always written with a catch block or finally block, which handles the exception that occurs during the program’s execution; the syntax of a try block looks like this:.

 try { //statements that may cause an exception }

-In Java Catch block is used to handle the exception and it always must follow a try block. in a program a single try block can have multiple catch block which is used to handle different exceptions in the different catch block. so that when a particular exception occurs that time a particular catch block will be executed.
-The syntax for catch block looks like below
+The Java Catch block is used to handle the exception and must always follow a try block. in a program, a single try block can have multiple catch blocks used to handle different exceptions in the different catch blocks. so that when a particular exception occurs, a particular catch block will be executed.
+The syntax for catch block looks like this below.

 try { //statements that may cause an exception } catch (exception(type) e(object)) { //error handling code }

-Finally block is an optional block that can be used with the try-catch block in java. during the execution of the program if an exception occurs when the flow of the program is interrupted because of that some resources will leave as in open state and not get closed. in that scenario finally, block helps us to close such types of scenarios because finally block is executed always whether an exception occurs or not. and the syntax looks like below
+Finally, this block is optional and can be used with the try-catch block in Java.
+During the program’s execution, if an exception occurs when the program’s flow is interrupted, some resources will be left in an open state and not closed.
+In that scenario, the block finally helps us close such scenarios because the block is always executed whether an exception occurs or not. and the syntax looks like the one below.

 try { //statements that may cause an exception } catch (exception(type) e(object)) { //error handling code } finally { //statements to release the resources }

-How to Handle Exception Using Try Catch Block In Java Example Program?
+How do you handle exceptions using the Try Catch Block In Java Example Program?

 Output: